Share the Sun

 For years, Connecticut residents have paid the highest electric rates in the continental US.
 As of mid-2017, about 23,000 Connecticut residents were taking advantage of lower-cost energy independence with solar panels on their roofs.

 But what about the rest of us?
 Four out of five Connecticut residents can’t benefit from rooftop solar because their roofs are too shady or face the wrong direction, or because they rent their homes or live in multi-family buildings.
+You can help change that—sign the petition now.

 In many states—including our neighbors, Massachusetts and New York—shared solar is the solution.
 Shared solar allows any electricity customer to contract for a portion of power produced by a larger solar array, with the benefits automatically credited to their bill and without having to install solar panels.
 Shared solar connects more customers with more clean energy!